How is everyone doing this lovely Monday? Well, actually almost Tuesday!

 The eyes say it all!

-“My 20s inspired red dress and earrings are one of my favorite vintage inspired looks.
+“My 20s inspired red dress and earrings are one of my favorite vintage-inspired looks.
 I got this red dress from the SPCA thrift store years ago in Roseville.
 When I saw it I couldn’t believe anyone would want to let this dress go because it was such a perfect dress for its era.
-I had a flash back to the Roaring Twenties and felt that I could transform myself into a starlet by dawning this dress.
+I had a flashback to the Roaring Twenties and felt that I could transform myself into a starlet by dawning this dress.
 It is vintage and makes me feel beautiful.
 I paired it with glitzy red ruby earrings that sparkle and shine like red hearts of the ocean.
-I also pinned up my hair to make the whole look complete and cute.
+I also pinned up my hair to make the whole look complete and cute.”
+I absolutely love this outfit and the ’20s is such an inspiring decade for fashion!

 Aimee’s vintage find: A 1920s lovely red polka dotted dress